 - 1. Brick or stone walls: - 2.
 Wrought iron with or without brick or stone piers or columns, or aluminum fence, which has an appearance and characteristics similar to wrought iron; - 3.
-Three-board white Potomac "horse country" fencing, preferably rigid vinyl such as used on Oaklyn Drive in Avenel: - 4.
+Three-board white Potomac "horse country" fencing, preferably rigid vinyl such as used on Oaklyn Drive in Avenel; - 4.
 An approved builder-wide treatment of a section in one of the above styles or variations thereof, subject as always to the approval of the Modifications Committee.

-Lots of two acres or larger in size represent a different scope of treatment for fencing of rear yards.
-While the underlying principles and objective remain the same as to the aesthetic qualities to be respected, because the distance between homes is so much greater, the Committee will consider on a case-by-case basis fences which are of a Williamsburg picket type, provided they are of high quality and either painted white, white rigid vinyl or a natural non-rotting wood, treated for termite control.
-Since landscape crews require access to rear yards for lawn maintenance and enter and exit through the gates, self latching gates are highly recommended.
+Lots of two acres or larger represent a different scope of treatment for fencing of rear yards.
+While the underlying principles and objective remain the same as to the aesthetic qualities to be respected, because the distance between homes is so much greater, the Committee will consider on a case-by-case basis fences which are of a Williamsburg picket type, provided they are of high quality and either painted white, white rigid vinyl, or a natural non-rotting wood treated for termite control.
+Since landscape crews require access to rear yards for lawn maintenance and enter and exit through the gates, self-latching gates are highly recommended.

-Unless they are part of an approved streetscape design for an entire neighborhood in Avenel, fences can only be in rear yards of homes and must not extend toward the street beyond the rear corners of houses.
+Unless they are part of an approved streetscape design for an entire neighborhood in Avenel, fences can only be in the rear yards of homes and not extend toward the street beyond the rear corners of houses.
 Additionally, the fences must be treated with landscaping to break the linear views along their entire lengths.
-For this reason, fences are to be installed four feet inside property lines to allow adequate space for landscape screening to be planted outside the fence.
-The view of the fence from the street must be heavily screened with evergreen landscaping.
+For this reason, fences are to be installed inside the property line (4' plus or minus as determined appropriate on a case-by-case basis) to allow adequate space for landscape screening to be planted outside the fence.
+In most instances, fences shall be installed four feet inside the property line, as deemed appropriate by the Modifications Committee, on a case-by-case basis.
+Additionally, exceptions may be granted on a case-by-case basis when a fence either ties into a neighbor's existing fence or is installed on or near the property line as mutually agreed upon, in writing, by two neighbors.
+In such instances, all costs associated with installation, ownership, landscape screening, and future maintenance of the fence and surrounding landscape will be agreed upon in writing by both impacted neighbors, independent of the Association.
+In all cases, the view of the fence from the street must be heavily screened with evergreen landscaping.
 Fencing within a distance of ten feet from any boundary of the golf course shall be prohibited unless prior written permission of the golf course and the Modifications Committee is first obtained.

-Chain link fencing is highly discouraged and will be considered in rare instances only along the rear portion of a lot providing it is installed within a densely wooded area, so as not to be visible to neighbors, from the street, or from the golf course.
+Chain link fencing is highly discouraged and will be considered in rare instances only along the rear portion of a lot, providing it is installed within a densely wooded area so as not to be visible to neighbors, from the street, or the golf course.
 Chain link fencing must be black.